Flight and Duty Time Limitations and Rest Requirements

 (iii) the type of in-flight rest facilities; and

-(f) Unforeseen circumstances in flight operations — commander’s discretion
+(f) Unforeseen circumstances in flight operations — commander’s discretion(iv) the augmentation of the basic flight crew.

 (1) The conditions to modify the limits on flight duty, duty and rest periods by the commander in the case of unforeseen circumstances in flight operations, which start at or after the reporting time, shall comply with the following: